robmathers/rogersusage/README.md

 3. Interactively.
 If the script is not provided login details, it will prompt for them when run.

 ### Running the script
 Open a command prompt, and run `python rogersusage.py`.
-You may need to adjust the paths to your python executable and the script as necessary.
+Provide the full paths to the python executable and the script as necessary.

 ### Displaying help
-Execute the script with the `-h` or `--help` flags (i.e. `python /path/to/rogersusage.py -h` to print a help message with a description of the options.
+Execute the script with the `-h` or `--help` flags (i.e. `python rogersusage.py -h`) to print a help message with a description of the options.

 ### Sample Output
     Download Usage: